USS Whetstone: Korean War, 1950–1953

 Whetstone remained in Korean waters, operating out of Sasebo, into September and returned again to those climes twice in November.
 She sailed for the United States on 5 December and reached San Diego, California, via Wake Island, two days before Christmas of 1951.

 The dock landing ship remained at San Diego undergoing post-deployment availability until 5 February 1952, when she shifted to Port Hueneme.
 She operated locally in southern Californian waters – touching at San Diego, Aliso Canyon, Long Beach, San Pedro and Port Hueneme – into the summer of 1952.
 Visiting Bangor, Washington, from 14 July to 7 October, Whetstone departed that port on the latter day, bound for San Diego.

 She lingered on the west coast until 1 December, when she set sail for the western Pacific.
-Touching briefly at Pearl Harbor en route, Whetstone reached Yokosuka, Japan, on 22 December and spent Christmas in that port before she shifted to Sasebo on the 28th, reaching her destination on the last day of the year 1952.
+Touching briefly at Pearl Harbor en route, Whetstone reached Yokosuka, Japan, on 22 December and spent Christmas in that port before she shifted to Sasebo on 28 December, reaching her destination on the last day of the year 1952.

-Whetstone subsequently returned to Inchon two days into the new year, 1953, and remained there until the 8th, when she got underway to shift to Ch'o-do.
+Whetstone subsequently returned to Inchon two days into the new year, 1953, and remained there until 8 January when she got underway to shift to Ch'o-do.
 The dock landing ship shuttled between Japan and Korean ports, frequenting Sasebo, Yokosuka, Wonsan, Inchon, Tokchok-to, Nagoya, and the operating areas off the western coast of Korea through the summer of 1953 and the armistice that ended hostilities temporarily in Korea.